logiclrd/noti/docs/manual.md

 ### File format

 The configuration file is standard YAML.
-This sets `banner` as my default notification and `exit` as the trigger.
-You can also see that I've customized what information the Banner notification displays.
+This sets `desktop` as my default notification and `exit` as the trigger.
+You can also see that I've customized what information the Desktop notification displays.

 ```
 ---
 DefaultNotifications:
-    - banner
+    - desktop
 DefaultTriggers:
     - exit
-Banner:
+Desktop:
     Title: "Command: {{.Cmd}}"
     Subtitle: "Arguments: {{.Args}}"
     InformativeText: "Duration: {{.Duration}}"